Nailsea & Backwell railway station

-Nailsea and Backwell railway station, on the Bristol to Exeter line, is in the village of Backwell, close to the town of Nailsea in North Somerset, England.
+Nailsea & Backwell railway station, on the Bristol to Exeter line, is in the village of Backwell, close to the town of Nailsea in North Somerset, England.
 It is 8 mi west of Bristol Temple Meads railway station, and 126 mi from London Paddington.
 The station, opened in 1841 by the Bristol and Exeter Railway, has two platforms but little in the way of facilities.
 It is managed by Great Western Railway, the seventh company to be responsible for the station, and the third franchise since privatisation in 1997.
 The company provides all train services at the station, mainly hourly services between Avonmouth and Weston-super-Mare, and between Cardiff Central and Taunton.

 Description

-The station sits atop an embankment about 40 ft high, and spans the main road between the towns of Backwell and Nailsea, which narrows to a signal-controlled single lane to go under the railway.
+The station sits atop an embankment about 40 ft high, and spans the main road between the settlements of Backwell and Nailsea, which narrows to a signal-controlled single lane to go under the railway.
 The station is on the Bristol to Exeter line, 126 mi 34 chain from London Paddington and 8 mi 1 chain from Bristol Temple Meads.
 It the third station along the line from Bristol.
 Nailsea is a short distance to the north, while the outskirts of Backwell are right against the south side of the station.
 The two settlements are primarily residential, and are, for large proportions of their residents, dormitory towns for Bristol.

 The station has two platforms, separated by two running lines.
 The line runs on a slight curve through the station, at an angle of roughly 067 degrees, and has a linespeed of 100 mph.
 The northern platform, platform 2, is 121 m long and serves eastbound trains; the southern platform, platform 1, is 122 m and serves westbound trains.
 Access to the two platforms is by steps from the road on either side.
 There is a ramp to the eastbound platform, but it has a gradient greater than 1 in 12, and there is no ramp access to trains.
 There is no ramp access to the westbound platform.
 Access between the platforms is either by a footbridge, or by walking along the main road under the line.
 There are metal and glass waiting shelters on both platforms – three on the eastbound platform, one on the westbound.
 Two ticket machines are situated on the north side of the station, which can also be used to collect pre-bought tickets.
 These machines are supplemented by a small ticket kiosk on the eastbound platform which is open during the morning peak.
 "Next train" dot-matrix displays and an automated public-address system announce approaching services.

 To the north of the station is a pay and display car park with 285 car parking spaces, six motorcycle spaces and a number of cycle racks.
 Cycle storage is also available.
 The car park is run by North Somerset Council.
 There is a bus stop adjacent to the car park, with services between Bristol and Nailsea.